 San Diego Housing Commission is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Moving to Work programs.

-San Diego Housing Commission serves San Diego.
+San Diego Housing Commission offers Public Housing and Section 8 Housing rental assistance in San Diego.

 |San Diego, California Housing Choice Voucher||Open Until Further Notice|